sg6035/House_Price_Prediction_GL/README.md

 Docker needs to be run with the volume mounted.
 For example:

-docker run --mount source=house_prices,destination=/usr/src/app eval_metrics
+docker run --mount source=house_prices,destination=/usr/src/app gaddamsrikanth24/pyspark-models:eval_metrics